suriyun-production/mmorpg-kit-docs/docs/pages/000-changelog.md

 ### Improvements
 - Don't play audio while game instance is running in batch mode.
 - Change move item to/from storage workflow, now it able to move item from equipped slots (armor, weapon and shield) to storage directly.
-- Add `databaseDisableCacheReading` to server config, set it to `TRU
+- Add `databaseDisableCacheReading` to server config, set it to `TRUE` if you want to always read data from database.
+For character data, the player has to be offline to be able to make changes.

 * * *